BURNOUT: HOW DO YOU KNOW IF IT IS HAPPENING TO YOU?

 My mom always told me a closed mouth doesn’t get fed.
 In other words, nobody will ever know that you need help if you don’t share it with them.

 Perspective helps a lot while you contemplate and from my three previous recommendations, you’ll be doing lots of reflecting.
 Talk to people who have known you and who will be honest with you about what they feel.
-You might try a RelationSHIFT™ Coach who will help you think aloud in a comfortable, trustworthy space for your ideas, challenges to be discussed in confidence.
+You might try a coach, therapist or someone else who will help you think aloud in a comfortable, trustworthy space for your ideas and challenges to be discussed in confidence.
 Through your introspection you will certainly be opened up to new windows of thought.

 You must advocate for yourself and open up to someone who will be compassionate, yet hold you accountable to the change you wish to see in your life.
 Decide who that person (or people) will be, and ask if they have the bandwidth to help you navigate this new journey.
 But do not expect someone to do your work for you…remember this is an inside job!
 Whether you’re reaching out to a friend, loved one or a professional, nothing will change in your life unless you do!
 So be transparent, but when you reach out, also be prepared to do what it takes to shift your life experiences.

 Maybe you’re already in burnout mode?!
 No worries.
-These are still beneficial tools to avoid (or reduce the impact) when you’re faced with future stressful, work, life, or love events.
+These are still beneficial tools to avoid (or reduce the impact) when you’re faced with future stressful events.
 Burnout is simply a phase with a message for you.
 Listen to yourself, get support, and you will eventually heal, be fulfilled and enjoying your version of happily ever after!